KeithPallo/KRR_final_project/README.md

 Example Query: <br />
 `(reminding ProbabilisticGraphicalModels-Winter2018DescriptionMt (CaseLibrarySansFn similarCourses ProbabilisticGraphicalModels-Winter2018DescriptionMt) (TheSet) ?similarCourse ?match)`

 ### File 3: analogy_scaled.krf
-This file contains a much more complicated example that is self-contained with much more complicated ontology than the ontology in `main.krf`.
+This file contains a much more complicated example that is self-contained with much more complicated ontology defined than the ontology in `main.krf`.

 **Representation:** <br />
 We in total defined 16 new ontologies in this file, including `differentContentApproach`, `moreDifficultThan`, etc.